 You can purchase your canvas frame from your standard art supply store, or you can choose to build your own canvas frame from scratch.
 First, you’ll need to buy pieces of wood from your local hardware store.
 Prepare the wood by sanding it down so your fabric can wrap around it smoothly.
 Next, decide the exact dimensions of your canvas.
 Carefully cut each piece of wood down to the desired dimensions.
 Make sure that each parallel piece of timber is of exactly even length.
 The slightest discrepancy will completely offset the shape of your canvas.
 Next, you want to use a strong hammer and nails to secure each size of wood into the body of your rectangular frame.
 Some people may choose to use glue, but you can use glue and nails if you want to go the extra mile.
 Choosing to build your own canvas frame from scratch allows you to use better quality materials than what you’ll find at your standard art supplies store.
 You may even be able to save money by building your own.

-Where To Get a Canvas Stretched
+Where to Stretch a Canvas Painting

 Learning to stretch a canvas on your own can be intimidating.
 If you don’t feel like you have the time or resources to learn how to do it yourself, that’s perfectly fine.
 There are professionals that will be happy to stretch your canvas for you for a price.

 If you want to get your canvas stretched, take it to a local art supplies store.
 Stores that sell pre-made canvas frames will usually be willing to help you stretch your canvas.
 There are other places that you can go to get your canvas stretched too.
 For example, you could try taking your canvas fabric and frame to a local art gallery, and see if anyone there would be willing to lend you a helping hand.

 If all else fails, you could always take your canvas and frame to a local woodworking or carpentry store and ask a professional woodworker to help you.
 In fact, this may just be your best bet, because they’re sure to have the tools necessary to do the job right.